 How Much Sleep Do Babies Need?

-Newborns generally sleep for 16 to 18 total hours each day, and infants 4 to 11 months old usually sleep 12 to 16 hours.
+Infants 4 to 12 months old usually sleep 12 to 16 hours.
 However, there is considerable variation in the sleep needs of individual babies.
 Children’s sleep schedules and patterns change quite a bit over the first 12 months.

 - Newborns: Newborn sleep schedules are quite variable.
 Babies up to 3 months old sleep for short periods during both day and night, waking for periods of one to three hours at a time.